Neal Stephenson: Writing

-Following this, Stephenson wrote Anathem (2008), a long and detailed novel of speculative fiction.
+Next, Stephenson wrote Anathem (2008), a long, detailed work of speculative fiction.
 It is set in an Earthlike world, deals with metaphysics, and refers heavily to Ancient Greek philosophy.
 Anathem won the Locus Award for Best Science Fiction Novel in 2009.

-In May 2010, the Subutai Corporation, of which Stephenson was named chairman, announced the production of an experimental multimedia fiction project called The Mongoliad, which centered upon a narrative written by Stephenson and other speculative fiction authors.
+In 2010, the Subutai Corporation, of which Stephenson was named chairman, announced the production of an experimental multimedia fiction project, The Mongoliad, which centered on a narrative by Stephenson and other speculative fiction authors.

-Stephenson's novel REAMDE was released on September 20, 2011.
+Stephenson's novel Reamde was released in 2011.
 The title is a play on the common filename README.
-This thriller, set in the present, centers around a group of MMORPG developers caught in the middle of Chinese cyber-criminals, Islamic terrorists, and Russian mafia.
+A thriller set in the present, it centers around a group of MMORPG developers caught in the middle of Chinese cyber-criminals, Islamic terrorists, and Russian mafia.

-On August 7, 2012, Stephenson released a collection of essays and other previously published fiction entitled Some Remarks: Essays and Other Writing.
-This collection also includes a new essay and a short story created specifically for this volume.
+In 2012, Stephenson released a collection of essays and other previously published fiction, Some Remarks: Essays and Other Writing.
+It also includes a new essay and a short story written specifically for this volume.

-In late 2013, Stephenson stated that he was working on a multi-volume work of historical novels that would "have a lot to do with scientific and technological themes and how those interact with the characters and civilisation during a particular span of history".
-He expected the first two volumes to be released in mid-to-late 2014.
-However, at about the same time, he shifted his attention to a science fiction novel, Seveneves, which was completed about a year later and was published in May 2015.
+In 2013, Stephenson said he was working on a multi-volume work of historical novels that would "have a lot to do with scientific and technological themes and how those interact with the characters and civilisation during a particular span of history".
+He expected the first two volumes to be released in 2014.
+But at about the same time, he shifted his attention to a science fiction novel, Seveneves, which was completed about a year later and published in May 2015.
 On June 8, 2016, plans were announced to adapt Seveneves for the screen.

+Seveneves won the Prometheus Award for Best Novel in 2016.

-In May 2016, as part of a video discussion with Bill Gates, Stephenson revealed that he had just submitted the manuscript for a new historical novel—"a time travel book"—co-written with Nicole Galland, one of his Mongoliad coauthors.
-This was released as The Rise and Fall of D.O.D.O. on June 13, 2017.
+In May 2016, during a video discussion with Bill Gates, Stephenson said he had just submitted the manuscript for a new historical novel—"a time travel book"—co-written with Nicole Galland, one of his Mongoliad coauthors.
+This book, The Rise and Fall of D.O.D.O., was released in 2017.

-In June 2019 his novel Fall; or, Dodge in Hell was published.
-It is a near-future novel that explores mind uploading into the cloud, and contains characters from 2011's Reamde, 1999's Cryptonomicon, and other books.
+In 2019, his novel Fall; or, Dodge in Hell was published.
+It is a near-future novel that explores mind uploading into the cloud, and contains characters from Reamde, Cryptonomicon, and other books.

-Termination Shock, published in November 2021, is a climate fiction novel about solar geoengineering.
+Termination Shock, published in 2021, is a climate fiction novel about solar geoengineering.

 Writing style

-Stephenson's books tend to have elaborate plots drawing on numerous technological and sociological ideas at the same time.
-The discursive nature of his writing, together with significant plot and character complexity and an abundance of detail suggests a baroque writing style, which Stephenson brought fully to bear in the three-volume Baroque Cycle.
+Stephenson's books tend to have elaborate plots that draw on numerous technological and sociological ideas.
+The discursive nature of his writing together with significant plot and character complexity and an abundance of detail suggests a baroque writing style, which Stephenson brought fully to bear in his Baroque Cycle.